 This is a more nuanced, but equally important, distinction.

 A Chief of Staff (CoS) is a force multiplier for the founder.
 They are a strategic extension of you.
-They manage your priorities, prep you for meetings, run point on special projects that don’t have a home, and ensure your vision is communicated.
+They manage your priorities, prep you for meetings, run point on special projects that don’t have a home, and support your vision is communicated.
 Their primary axis is Founder-to-Business.

 A COO is a force multiplier for the business.
 They own the company’s entire operating system.
-They manage the “run” of the company so you can focus on the “grow.”
+They manage the “run”.
+Of the company so you can focus on the “grow.”.
 They own the key functions, manage the P&L, and are accountable for the business’s performance, not just your performance.
 Their primary axis is Business-to-Function.

 You need to be candid with yourself: Are you looking for someone to manage your personal chaos, or are you ready to hand over the keys to the company’s engine?